 If the advocates against JLWOP want to have a public policy discussion about how extremely violent teens should be sentenced, fine, let’s have one.
 But with all the stakeholders and all the FACTS fully at the table – which means including the victims and telling the factual stories of their cases, not just what offenders report to them in their interviews of them.

-For more see the page on the media campaign.
+For more see the page on the media campaign which uses propaganda photos.

 What is the source of the misinformation?

-Many juvenile advocates have at times only interviewed the offenders to get their stories, and not suprisingly, offenders have lied about what they have done, and those versions have been published.
+Many juvenile advocates have at times only interviewed the offenders to get their stories, and not surprisingly, offenders have lied about what they have done, and those versions have been published.

 Juvenile advocates often don’t interview the victims’ families, the police or prosecutors.
 They often don’t even examine the court records, physical evidence, or police reports.
 And so none of us can really be surprised that the version of the story of the crime is often distorted or wrong.

-In fact, their version of the stories often paint the offender as a victim.
+In fact, their version of the stories often paint the offenders as victims.

 MYTHS AND FACTS ABOUT JUVENILE LIFE (JLWOP) SENTENCES